Amazon Web Services is one of the fastest growing technologies being used by businesses to scale their infrastructure quickly and efficiently.

 Amazon CloudWatch monitors Amazon Web Services resources and the applications you run on AWS in real time.
 CloudWatch compiles and tracks system metrics that provide insight into the operational efficiency of your resources and applications.

-As a way of gaining a complete visibility into your AWS environment, we have created Opspacks for several AWS CloudWatch components.
+As a way of gaining a complete visibility into your AWS environment and improving AWS performance monitoring, we have created Opspacks for several AWS CloudWatch components.
 Each of these Opspacks collect important metrics and ensure your AWS services are running as expected.
 Here is a full overview of our latest AWS Monitoring additions to the Opspack Marketplace.

 Amazon Elastic Compute Cloud (Amazon EC2) provides secure, resizable compute capacity in the cloud and sends metrics to CloudWatch for your EC2 instances.